terrajobst/api-fingerprint/README.md

 This approach has been used for years by the .NET team for various assets, be that the documentation platform or the [API Catalog].

+## Format

+An API fingerprint is the GUID derived from the MD5 hash of the UTF8 encoded documentation id.

+If the API is an instantiated generic type, an instantiated generic method, or a member of an instantiated generic type, the fingerprint shall be computed for its original (uninstantiated) generic form.
+For example, the fingerprint for `List<Customer>` is the same as for `List<T>`).

+> [!NOTE]
+>
+> Please note that this **doesn't mean** that types of method parameters should
+> be reduced to their original form.
+A non-generic method that takes parameters
+> that are instantiated generic types should be interpreted as-is, otherwise
+> overloading based on different instantiations would be indistinguishable.
+>
+> For example, each overload of `M` has its own fingerprint.
+> ```C#
+> class C {
+>     void M(List<Customer> customers) { }
+>     void M(List<int> customerIds) { }
+> }
+> ```

+The API fingerprint for an extension method is the same as it is for the static definition of the extension method.
+This is mostly relevant in cases of static analysis tools like Roslyn which produce synthetic symbols for extension methods that look like instance methods.

 [doc-id]: https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/documentation-comments#d4-processing-the-documentation-file
 [API Catalog]: https://apisof.net